niveussolutions/apigee-x-backup-tool/README.md

 7. create a directory where you want to backup all proxies

-8. **update organization(apigee organization- you will find this in the top left dropdown in the apigee console/ project id in the GCP console ), local backup basepath (backup directory basepath) in config.js**
+8. **update organization(apigee organization- you will find this in the top left dropdown in the apigee console/ project id in the GCP console ), local backup basepath (path of the backup folder , add "/" at the end of the path) in config.js**

 ### Start Backup